chronicleprotocol/documentation/docs/Resources/FAQ/General.md

 The data originates from primary on-chain sources such as DEXes (e.g., Uniswap, dYdX, Balancer) and off-chain CEXes (e.g., Kraken, Binance, Coinbase).
 Only high-quality sources are used in Chronicle’s data models.

+## What types of Oracles does Chronicle Protocol enable?
+In addition to the core price feed Oracles, two new products have been introduced: the [Yield Rate Oracle](https://chroniclelabs.org/blog/the-yield-rate-oracle) and the [Real World Asset (RWA) Oracle](https://chroniclelabs.org/blog/m-0-and-chronicle-raising-the-standard-in-collateral-verification-with-the-rwa-oracle).

 ## What is the difference between PUSH and PULL oracles?

 A push oracle proactively provides data to smart contracts without being explicitly requested, whenever a condition or event happens (sometimes referred to as a threshold or a heartbeat).
 On the other hand, PULL oracles require smart contracts to request data explicitly.
 The data is pulled from external sources in response to a query from the smart contract.